enovance/software-factory/docs/deploy.rst

 Deploy with Heat
 ................

-A Heat template is available to automate the deployment process.
+Heat templates are available to automate the deployment process of different reference architecture.

-It requires:
+They all requires:

 * the SF image UUID
 * the external Neutron network UUID